 The parasols go up, the first rosé is poured, and you just want to be there, with your dog at your feet.
 Understandable.
-But honestly: a terrace visit with a dog requires just a little more preparation than without.
-Not much, but enough to make the difference between a relaxed afternoon and a stressful situation.
+But let's be honest: a terrace visit with your dog requires just a little more preparation than without.
+Not much, but enough to make the difference between a relaxing afternoon and a stressful situation.

 First, a quick check

 Not every terrace is dog-friendly, even if it looks that way from the outside.
-In the Netherlands, hygiene regulations apply to hospitality establishments, which sometimes means dogs are not welcome, even outdoors.
+In the Netherlands, hygiene regulations apply to hospitality establishments, meaning dogs are sometimes not welcome, even outdoors.
 A quick call, app, or asking upon arrival prevents you from having to leave halfway through your cappuccino.

 Got the green light?
 Then choose your spot wisely.
-Not in the middle of the thoroughfare, but rather on the edge or a bit further back.
-Fewer passers-by means fewer stimuli — and thus more peace for both your dog and yourself.
+Not in the middle of the main walkway, but rather at the edge or slightly at the back.
+Fewer passers-by means fewer stimuli, and thus more peace for your dog and for yourself.

 Also, pay attention to shade.
 Dogs deal with heat differently than we do.
-They cannot sweat like humans do and mainly release heat through panting and their paw pads.
-A sunny terrace looks inviting, but always check how your dog is feeling in between.
+They cannot sweat like humans and mainly lose their heat through panting and their paw pads.
+A sunny terrace looks inviting, but always check in between how your dog is feeling.

 Is your dog not yet used to busy terraces?
 Then start small.
-A short coffee at a quiet time often works better than immediately a long lunch on a Saturday afternoon.
+A short coffee at a quiet time often works better than a long lunch on a Saturday afternoon straight away.

 A good harness really makes a difference

 And then the harness.
 Because honestly?
-It often makes more difference in busy places than people think.
+In busy places, it often makes more of a difference than people think.

 A well-fitting Holy Moly harness literally gives you more control in unexpected situations.
-For example, when another dog gets too enthusiastically close or someone walks right past your table.
+For example, when another dog approaches too enthusiastically or someone walks right past your table.
 Less pulling on a collar, more peace and safety for both of you.

 The fact that it also looks good is just a bonus.
-Nowadays, harnesses are not only functional but also truly part of your daily walking style.
-Soft materials, beautiful colors, and comfortable fits make all the difference — especially if you're often out and about together.
+Nowadays, harnesses are not only functional but also a real part of your daily walking style.
+Soft materials, beautiful colors, and comfortable fits make all the difference, especially if you are often on the go together.

 What to look for in a good harness

 A good harness always starts with the fit.
-It should sit snugly without pinching the shoulders or armpits.
-Adjustable straps are important, as every dog has a different build.
+It should sit securely without pinching the shoulders or armpits.
+Adjustable straps are important, because every dog has a different build.

-Also, look for breathable materials, especially on warmer days.
+Also, look for breathable materials, especially during warmer days.
 Neat finishing prevents chafing during longer walks.
 And a sturdy D-ring on the back is ideal for daily walks.
 If you use an anti-pull leash?
-Then an additional attachment point on the front is a nice addition.
+Then an extra attachment point at the front is a nice addition.

 Ultimately, it's about comfort, safety, and enjoying yourselves together in a relaxed way.